-Supplemental health insurance for IVF covers the hoped-for end result: the pregnancy.
+Supplemental health insurance for IVF covers the hoped-for result: the pregnancy.
 It makes a smart purchase for couples with and without direct healthcare coverage – because holes always remain, and supplemental policies are easier to obtain.
 Many couples find that secondary coverage is their only option.

 - How supplemental programs work for IVF

-- Paying for IVF without coverage
+- Paying for In Vitro Fertilization without coverage

 - IVF treatments insurers may pay